waynegraham/registry.clir.org/_projects/2017-learning-from-legends-reflections-on-the-1960s-coll.md

 ---
 layout: project
-title: "Learning from Legends: Reflections on the 1960s Collection"
+title: Learning from Legends: Reflections on the 1960s Collection
 ---